cryptoandcoffee/akash-linuxserver/kasm/README.md

 In order to use persistant profiles in Workspaces you will need to mount in a folder to use from your host to `/profiles`.
 From there when configuring a workspace you can set the `Persistant Profile Path` to IE `/profiles/ubuntu-focal/{username}/`, more infomation can be found [HERE](https://www.kasmweb.com/docs/latest/how_to/persistent_profiles.html).

+### Reverse proxy

+A sample for [SWAG](https://github.com/linuxserver/docker-swag) can be found [here](https://raw.githubusercontent.com/linuxserver/reverse-proxy-confs/master/kasm.subdomain.conf.sample).
+Post installation you will need to modify the "Proxy Port" setting under the default zone to 0 as outlined [here](https://www.kasmweb.com/docs/latest/how_to/reverse_proxy.html#update-zones) to launch Workspaces sessions.

 ### Strict reverse proxies

 This image uses a self-signed certificate by default.
 This naturally means the scheme is `https`.